rubengc/GamiPress/readme.txt

 * Improved pro add-on update process to avoid "Update package not available" error.
 * Make block's async selects load default options without require to type something.
 * Highlight GamiPress menu when editing logs or users earnings (also takes effect on other custom table menus).
+* Added more sanitization checks to all ajax functions.
 * **Developer Notes**
 * Added a filter to override the items per page setting on user profile earnings.